 Can you fix squeaky brakes by yourself?

 As a DIYer, you can fix squeaky brakes yourself.
-As explained earlier, squeaky brakes are caused by cheap replacement brake parts, vibrations, wrong/poor installation, or worn parts that need replacement.
+As explained earlier, squeaky brakes are caused by cheap replacement brake parts, vibrations, improper or poor installation, or worn parts that need replacement.
 Therefore, fixing squeaky brakes can be quite simple as it requires greasing some contact points like slide pins, installing brake shims, or getting quality parts and installing them properly.

 However, if you are not a DIYer, have a mechanic inspect and fix the leading cause of the squeaky brake noise.